Nick Drake: Early life

 In 1966 Drake enrolled at a tutorial college in Five Ways, Birmingham, where he won a scholarship to study at Fitzwilliam College, Cambridge.
-He delayed attendance to spend six months at the University of Aix-Marseille, France, beginning in February 1967, where he began to practise guitar in earnest.
+As his place at Cambridge was offered for September 1967, he had ten months to fill, so he decided to spend six months at the University of Aix-Marseille, France, beginning in February 1967.
+There, he began to practise guitar in earnest.
 To earn money, he would busk with friends in the town centre.
 Drake began to smoke cannabis, and he travelled with friends to Morocco; according to travelling companion Richard Charkin, "that was where you got the best pot".
-He most likely began using LSD while in Aix, and lyrics written during this period—in particular for "Clothes of Sand"—suggest an interest in hallucinogens.
+There is some evidence that he began using LSD while in Aix, although this is debated.

-1967–1969: Cambridge

 Drake returned to England in 1967 and moved into his sister's flat in Hampstead, London.
-That October, he enrolled at Fitzwilliam College, Cambridge, to study English literature.
+That October, he enrolled at Cambridge to begin his studies in English literature.
 His tutors found him bright but unenthusiastic and unwilling to apply himself.
-His biographer, Trevor Dann, notes that he had difficulty connecting with staff and fellow students, and that matriculation photographs from this time portray a sullen young man.
+One of his biographers, Trevor Dann, notes that he had difficulty connecting with staff and fellow students, and that matriculation photographs from this time portray a sullen young man.
 Cambridge placed emphasis on its rugby and cricket teams, but Drake had lost interest in sport, preferring to stay in his college room smoking cannabis and playing music.
 According to fellow student Brian Wells, "They were the rugger buggers and we were the cool people smoking dope."